-1.9 Programs not available in Cycle-10
+1.9 Programs not available in Cycle-11

 - 1. Archival Research (AR) or Theoretical Research (TR) programs are not available through this call for proposals.
 NASA continues to support AR and TR science through other programs.
 Please consult the NASA Research Opportunities in Space and Earth Sciences (ROSES) solicitations for details. - 2.
-High- and medium-impact ToO observations are not supported in Cycle-10 proposals.
+High- and medium-impact ToO observations, and programs that require Instrument Engineering Requests (IERs), are not supported in warm mission GO proposals.
 They may be requested via Director's Discretionary Time. - 3.
 The 200-second frame time for IRAC full-array observations is not supported.
 The maximum supported frame time is 100 seconds.